The call is closed.

 Applicants: Full members of the Digital Society Initiative (DSI) are formally eligible to apply.
 Full members of the DSI can be all members of the UZH who are actively involved in issues related to the digitalization of society.

-Structure of the submission: An application for the creation of a DSI infrastructure or a DSI lab comprises a maximum of 5 pages and must address the following points (Word template (XLSX, 202 KB)for submission):
+Structure of the submission: An application for the creation of a DSI infrastructure or a DSI lab comprises a maximum of 5 pages and must address the following points (Word template (DOCX, 322 KB) for submission):

 - Content: The application should outline the goal and purpose of the proposed infrastructure or lab.
-Those should be related to the applicants' previous or future research projects and to the roadmap (PDF, 595 KB) of the University of Zurich’s Digital Society Initiative (DSI).
+Those should be related to the applicants' previous or future research projects and to the roadmap (PDF, 392 KB) of the University of Zurich’s Digital Society Initiative (DSI).
+It should be shown which advantages result from the proposed infrastructure or lab for the applicants as for other researchers at UZH.

 - Interdisciplinarity: The application should provide a detailed outline of the interdisciplinary character of the proposed DSI infrastructure or lab.
 The added value for the interdisciplinary and interfaculty cooperation created by the infrastructure or the lab must be explicitly pointed out.

 - Budget and matching funds: DIZH’s share of the financing must be matched by at least an equal share.
 Applicants must indicate this co-financing according to the budget template.
 The Commission for DSI infrastructures and labs expects the requested funds to range between CHF 40,000 and 100,000 (without possible prolongation applications), but lower or higher contributions are not excluded.
-Further information on legitimate use of DIZH funds and eligible matching funds is available in a separate document (DIZH-UZH Matching Funds (PDF, 113 KB)) as well as in the budget template (XLSX, 202 KB).
+Further information on legitimate use of DIZH funds and eligible matching funds is available in a separate document (DIZH-UZH Matching Funds (PDF, 113 KB)) as well as in the budget template (XLSX, 288 KB).
+Please note, that assets above 10'000 CHF and a useful life of at least one year cannot be funded by DIZH nor can assets be used as matching funds.

-- Partners: The application should make clear which partners (researchers or institutions) are responsible for the DSI infrastructure or the DSI lab.
-The inclusion of partners from DIZH universities is desirable but not mandatory.
+- Partners: The application should make clear which co-applicants (researchers or institutions of UZH) are responsible for the DSI infrastructure or the DSI lab.
+The inclusion of project partners from DIZH universities is desirable but not mandatory.
 The person responsible for the application must be a person or institution affiliated with the University of Zurich.

 - Duration: Applications should explain whether or not a long-term perspective is envisioned for the infrastructure or lab, and if so provide details on how this can be secured.
 Applications have a maximum duration of 2 years.
 An extension is possible if the defined objectives are met, but this is also subject to a competitive procedure.

-On February 1, the Commission for DSI infrastructures/labs will award the grants.
+On 1.
+Juli 2022, the Commission for DSI infrastructures/labs will award the grants.
 The Commission will make the final decision on the award.
 In case of outstanding applications that cannot be financed due to the annual budget, applicants can transfer their application to the next call for proposals and be evaluated again.

 Approved projects must begin no later than six months after approval.